starlake-ai/starlake/docs/user/cli/extract.rst

     *Optional*.

-.. option:: --domain: <value>
+.. option:: --domain: domain1,domain2 ...

-    *Required*.
-The domain for which to generate extract scripts
+    *Optional*.
+The domain list for which to generate extract scripts

+.. option:: --job: job1,job2 ...

+    *Optional*.
+The jobs you want to load. use '*' to load all jobs

 .. option:: --templateFile: <value>